meinto/anonymous-api-auth-provider/README.md

-# Public API Auth Provider
+# Anonymus API Auth Provider

 Inspired by: https://hackernoon.com/improve-the-security-of-api-keys-v5kp3wdu

 ## Architecture

-The basic idea is, to prevent unauthorised access of public apis by for example bots or bad clients.
-For example when you have a `POST` interface which should only be requested by your own website.
-All other requests to this public `POST` endpoint should be rejected.
+The basic idea is, to prevent unauthorised access of a public endpoint by bots or bad clients.
+Only known clients should be able to use the api.
+For example when you have a `POST` interface which should only be able to request by your own website.
+All requests from other sources to this public `POST` endpoint should be rejected.

-This Repository introduces a separate serive, the "Public API Auth Provider" (`paap`), which can be requested to retrieve a session token, which can be used to request the public `POST` api.
+This Repository introduces a separate serive, the "Anonymus API Auth Provider" (`aaap`), which can be requested to retrieve an access-token.
+The public endpoint can then validate this token.

-The `paap` and the public api therefore share an api-key as secret.
-The `paap` signs the token with the api-key and the public api can check if the signature was signed with the api-key.
-Otherwise the public api would reject the request.
+The `aaap` and the public endpoint therefore share an api-key as secret.
+The `aaap` signs the token with the api-key and the public endpoint can check if the signature was signed with this api-key.
+Otherwise the public endpoint would reject the request.

-But before the `paap` generates the session token and sends it to the requesting client, the client has to solve a challenge.
-This challenge is the shared secret between the `paap` and the authorised client (e.g. your website):
+But before the `aaap` generates the access-token and sends it to the requesting client, the client has to solve a challenge.
+This challenge is the shared secret between the `aaap` and the authorised client (e.g. your website):

 ![Authorised Client](./assets/authorised-client.png)

-A bad client or a bot cannot solve the challenge provided by the `paap`.
-In this case the `paap` would send the client a invalid session token, and the public api check for the token signature would fail.
+A bad client or a bot cannot solve the challenge provided by the `aaap`.
+In this case the `aaap` would send an invalid access-token to the client, and the public endpoint check for the token signature would fail.
 The request would be rejected:

 ![Bot or Bad Client](./assets/bad-client.png)

-An attacker of this public api would have to reverse engineer the authorised client, to find out how the challenge of the `paap` could be solved.
-This comes with an reasonable amount of effort especially when the code is obfuscated.
+An attacker of this public endpoint would have to reverse engineer the authorised client, to find out how the challenge of the `aaap` can be solved.
+This comes with an reasonable amount of effort especially when the code of the authorised client is obfuscated.

 ## Usage